The LOWE Down: Mental Health & Well Being

 1 – how are you feeling?

-I find visualising my experience helps me come to terms with what I am going through.
 The stress container is a really simple way of understanding the balance that we all need.
-We all have different sized containers, but when that container is full it is vital we turn that tap.
-I find writing in my diary helps ground me and relieve the tightness in my chest.
-It may sound twee, but it really works for me.
+We all have different sized containers, but when that container is full it is vital we turn the tap and find a way to relieve the stress.

 Direct and open conversation is the only way to properly address a situation.
 When we say something out loud, we can confront the issue and begin to receive the support we may need.
 Mental health is spoken about a lot, but this doesn’t make the actual conversation on a personal level any easier.
-Sometimes we may feel that mental health support is good for other people, but we don’t want to waste resources on our problem.
+Sometimes we may feel that mental health support is good for other people, but we don’t want to waste resources on our own problems.
 The truth is there is no problem too small.
-Sometimes a person need support, and sometimes they offer it.
-Everyone deserves hope and help.
+Sometimes a person needs support and sometimes they offer it.

 Tel.
 116 123 (24/7)

 The Samaritans provide a platform for people to talk about feelings of distress and disrepair, whilst providing confidential, offering non-judgemental support.
 They are an amazing resource with so many ways of supporting people.
 If you are uncomfortable over the phone they have effective online platforms and other ways of helping.

 Tel.
 0300 123 3393

 Mind provides and advice and support to empower anyone experiencing a mental health problem.
 “We won’t give up until everyone experiencing a mental health problem gets support and respect.”
 Mind has a huge range of local, independent Mind organisations that offer a range of services from therapy to self help groups.
 Mind also provide great resources for anyone providing support for a person experiencing mental ill health, and offer legal advice.

 Tel.
 0207 251 5860